thevinter/leveldrain/data/srd/spells/magic-user/magic-aura.md

 draft: false
 ---

-This spell creates a false magical aura around a single object of not more than fi ve lbs per caster level.
+This spell creates a false magical aura around a single object of not more than five lbs per caster level.
 A [detect magic spell](/srd/spells/magic-user/detect-magic) spell will incorrectly perceive the item as magical, but if it is actually handled by the caster of the [detect magic spell](/srd/spells/magic-user/detect-magic), he or she will be permitted a saving throw to realize that the aura is, in fact, not a true magical aura but a counterfeit.